Value engineering: Legal terminology

-Value engineering in the United Kingdom
+In the United Kingdom

 In the United Kingdom, the lawfulness of undertaking value engineering discussions with a supplier in advance of contract award is one of the issues which was highlighted during the inquiry into the Grenfell Tower fire of 2017.
+The inquiry report was highly sceptical of the whole endeavour of value engineering:

 Professional association

 The Society of American Value Engineers (SAVE) was established in 1959.
-Since 1996 it has been known as SAVE International.
+Since 1996, it has been known as SAVE International.